AgileProjectsLtd/popcheck-lambda/README.md

 Script | Description
 --- | ---
-`visitsCompleted.js` | requests completed visit UUIDs from your SQS queue and then gets the visit data including responses and photo urls from POPCheck via API call and inserts the visit data into a database as a block of JSON data.
+`visitsCompleted.js` | Requests completed visit UUIDs from your SQS queue and then gets the visit data including responses and photo urls from POPCheck via API call and inserts the visit data into a database as a block of JSON data.
-`visitsResponsesCompleted.js` | does the same as *visitsCompleted.js* except that it inserts the data into 3 tables into specific columns for visits, responses and photos
+`visitsResponsesCompleted.js` | Same as *visitsCompleted.js* except that it inserts the data into 3 tables into specific columns for visits, responses and photos
-`addressLookup.js` | is a utility script to lookup an address using Google Maps geocoding.
+`addressLookup.js` | Utility script to lookup an address using Google Maps geocoding.
 Returns a latitude and longitude on successful lookup.
-`addressesLookup.js` | is a utility script that reads a csv file on S3 and calls *addressLookup.js* with each address.
+`addressesLookup.js` | Utility script that reads a csv file on S3 and calls *addressLookup.js* with each address.
 The outcome including latitude and longitude if successful is written back to the same csv file on S3
-`sendVisitNotifications.js` | is a utility script to post SNS messages with visit UUIDs to a specific SNS queue.
+`sendVisitNotifications.js` | Utility script to post SNS messages with visit UUIDs to a specific SNS queue.

 ## License